aL1fee/MIPS-16-bit-assembler-simulator/README.md

 Words are 16-bit or 2-byte long.

-The assembler supports the following instructions:
+The assembler supports the following 16 regular and 3 pseudo instructions:
 - syscall
 - div Rs, Rt (divide)
 - mflo Rd (move from low register)